“Don’t focus on having a great blog. Focus on producing a blog that’s great for your readers.”

-I use Pinterest as my primary driver of traffic, because I love this platform and it's tremendous for bloggers.
+I use Pinterest as one of my traffic drivers because I love this platform and it’s tremendous for bloggers.

 I do also have all the videos I’ve created for my posts on YouTube, but again, this is a work in progress and not my main focus at the moment.

 My YouTube channel is definitely the second platform I want to build up though, as I love creating video content, as I find it easier for people to absorb and learn the things I teach when they can watch over my shoulder.

 However you like to create your content, just remember to put it out there on your social media and get eyeballs on it.

 If you want my opinion on which is the best when starting out – I would say Pinterest for sure, because it’s a search engine (not a social media platform) where mums and people go to get info and they’re ready to buy!

 Mistake #11 – Not Sticking To One Task At A Time

 This mistake kinda follows on from the previous in the sense that, you should stick to one thing at a time.